genn-team/genn/userproject/MBody1_project/README.txt

 c) compile the generated code by invoking "make clean && make" running the code, e.g. "./classol_sim r1".

-Another example of an invocation that runs the simulation using the CPU rather than GPU, records timing information and uses bitmask connectivity would be:
+Another example of an invocation that runs the simulation using CPU rather than GPU, records timing information and uses bitmask connectivity would be:

 generate_run.exe --cpu-only --timing --bitmask test